vmware-archive/go-binmock/README.md

 # go-binmock

 A library to mock interactions with collaborating executables.
-It works by creating a fake executable that can be orcastracted by the test.
+It works by creating a fake executable that can be orchestrated by the test.
 The path of the test executable can be injected into the system under test.

 ### Usage